emmawalshdev/The-Book-bar/README.md

 During this process, the functional and content requirements were examined.
 In considering the functional requirements, each problem was examined to find a best-fit solution.
 In considering the content requirements, the following were questioned:
-  1. What type of content would fulfil the need (image, video, text, mixed)
+  1. What type of content would fulfill the need (image, video, text, mixed)
   2. Whether or not adequate resources were available to produce the content.

 The following is a statement of the defined scope: